vquynh/pubnub-alexa-pi/README.md

-# Home automation demo on BeagleBone Black using Alexa and PubNub
+# Home automation demo on Raspberry using Alexa and PubNub
 This project conatins node js code to run on beaglebone black for subscribing to Pubnub channel.
 This is part of the code supporting my blog post  **Voice controlled home automation using Alexa and PubNub**

 Steps to follow: